muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-Jerry Springer's show was beating Oprah at its height; and all they did was fight..
-It was trasher than trash.

----

-*The Jerry Springer Show*, *American Idol* were definitely the stepping stones to the eventual *Hunger Games*.
-If you think about it, there is a connection.

----

 The mask was not iron.. ?
 The movie with that name was based on a lie!
 How could that be!